robrollback/kyoto_variant_discovery/README.md

 Three samples from the CEPH pedigree have been sequenced and processed.

-The raw data has been trimmed, quality read pairs mapped to the reference genome and the resulting bam files have been further processed using indel realigner, fixmates, and base recalibration.
+The raw data has been trimmed, quality read pairs mapped to the reference genome and the resulting bam files have been further processed using indel realigner, fixmates, mark duplicates and base recalibration.

 Variants were called with GATK haplotype caller in GVCF mode, and soft filtered using variant recalibration (VQSR).